yuvalabou/homeassistant/integrations/switch/README.md

 ## Shabat switch

-[Template](https://www.home-assistant.io/integrations/switch.template/) switch to create a "on/off" switch for Shabat mode to disable all human triggered sensors
+[Template](https://www.home-assistant.io/integrations/switch.template/) to create a "on/off" switch for Shabat mode that disable all human triggered sensors